WVSports - Looking at 2024 West Virginia basketball recruiting

 With so much that can change between now and when the dust settles on this class it's impossible to predict what the class size will ultimately look like but what we can do is examine what targets that could be on the list.

-Enright is another familiar name from Drake that has entered the transfer portal and started all 33-games for the Bulldogs this past season.
-He would have two years of eligibility left and averaged 6.9 points and 3.2 assists this past season while shooting 44-percent from three.
-A veteran that has been in DeVries system and would understand what to expect out of his head coach.

 Okani is coming off a season where he averaged 11.1 points, 6.8 rebounds, 2.0 blocks and 1.5 steals per game.
 That led him to declare for the NBA Draft while entering the transfer portal to explore his options.
-With one season of eligibility left, Okani has set an official visit to West Virginia from April 12-14 and is an intriguing 6-foot-8 wing.
+With one season of eligibility left, Okani took an official visit to West Virginia from April 12-14 and is an intriguing 6-foot-8 wing.
+Has narrowed his list down to West Virginia, LSU, Virginia, St. Bonaventure and Pepperdine.

-McCollum started his career at Sienna before transferring to Oklahoma this past season where he averaged 13.3 points, 3.4 assists and 2.6 rebounds per game.
-He shot 40-percent from the field and 31-percent from three.
-The Florida native entered the transfer portal after the season and has already been contacted by a long list of schools including West Virginia.
-He has one year of eligibility remaining in his career.

-Sears spent two seasons at Gardner-Webb before transferring to Tennessee Martin where he is coming off a standout campaign averaging 21.6 points, 4.7 rebounds and 4.5 assists per game.
-He emerged as one of the Ohio Valley Conference's best players and after entering the portal narrowed down his list to a top six of West Virginia, Texas Tech, Alabama, South Carolina, LSU and Arizona State.
-The Florida native would have one season of eligibility remaining in his career.
+Townsend is coming off a very impressive campaign where he earned Horizon League Player of the Year as well as first-team all league.
+He averaged 17.3 points, 8.1 rebounds and 3.1 assists as an impressive all-around option.
+Townsend will draw the interest of schools across the country after entering the transfer portal and could be on the short list for the Mountaineers to inquire about.

 The Brooklyn native spent three years at Hofstra and is coming off his best season on the floor averaging 10.4 points, 6.3 assists and 4.4 rebounds.
 A true point guard, Carlos has already been contacted by West Virginia and is on the list of several different schools as he could be a asset from the transfer portal.